silly-ursus/morrowind-audiobook/README.md

 This is my first attempt at a mod in Morrowind.

 It should:
-- Include an AudioBook player menu and audio files to go along with specific books.
+- Include a moveable AudioBook player menu
+- Include audio files to go along with specific books
+- Cycle through pages
+- Potentially log books you've read, or read books only in inventory
+- Have the ability to stop or pause a reading at any given moment
+- Play from an open book (book UI)
 - Not use any AI
 - Include audio files relying on VAs (myself with book availability iterated upon)
 - Use native text-to-speech.
 For context, I'm developing on Windows.